Close

 Internal Control System and Adequacy: The details are provided in the Management Discussion Analysis.

-Business Responsibility Reporting is provided in the Annexure -IV
+Business Responsibility and Sustainability Report is provided in the Annexure -lV

 DECLARATION OF INDEPENDENT DIRECTOR